TomeGabriel98/DepressiveCases/README.md

 # DepressiveCases
-Rate of depressive cases in Brazil using Jupyter Notebook
+Rate of depressive cases in Brazil